tale-toul/ocp-aws/README.md

 ssh_args = -F ./ssh.cfg
 ```

-When ansible is run for the first time after the hosts have been created the remote keys need to be accepted, even when using the option **host_key_checking=False** not to be bothered with that key validation.
+When ansible is run for the first time after the hosts have been created, the remote keys need to be accepted, even when using the option **host_key_checking=False** not to be bothered with that key validation.
 When an indirect connection is stablished to the hosts in the private subnets the key validation happens both at the bastion host and at the final host, but ansible doesn't seem to be prepared for two question and the play hangs on the second question until a connection timeout is reached.

-To avoid this problem we have to make sure that a connection to the bastion host is stablished before going to the hosts in the private subnets, for that reason we have to make sure that we run a play against the bastion host before running another against the registry.
+To avoid this problem we have to make sure that a connection to the bastion host is stablished before going to any other host in the private subnets, for that reason we have to make sure that we run a play against the bastion host before running any other plays against the hosts in the private networks.

+#### Ansible configuration file

 An **ansible.cfg** configuration file is created with the following contents: